PseudoDevs/IamGhost/abmd1.md

-Last updated: 2024-04-09 11:45:17
+Last updated: 2024-04-09 11:47:03
-Random Quote: My only aim is to take many lives.
-The more the better I feel. -
+Random Quote: All I know is, he's not in the same grade as me anymoreAnd I'm thrilled. - Missy